jcomte23/HERMES/README.md

 ## Project status

-This project is currently under active development and updates are expected to be released in the near future.
+This project is currently at version 1.0 and updates are expected to be released in the near future.